-The Annual Action Plan (AP) is a requirement of the Department of Housing and Urban Development (HUD) for entitlement cities and participating jurisdictions as a condition of receiving funding under certain federal programs.
-The purpose of the Annual Plan is to extend and strengthen partnerships among the public and private sector, to provide decent housing, establish and maintain a suitable living environment, and expand economic opportunities.
-Furthermore, this plan serves as a Planning, Programming, and Budgeting System (PPBS).
+The Annual Action Plan is a requirement of the Department of Housing and Urban Development (HUD) as a condition of receiving funding under certain federal programs.
+The goal of the Plan is to extend and strengthen partnerships among the public and private sector, to provide decent housing, establish and maintain a suitable living environment, and expand economic opportunities.
+Furthermore, this plan serves as a Planning, Programming, Budgeting System (PPBS).

-This plan serves as the City of Greenville's application for federal funding for the following federal entitlement programs:
+This plan serves as the City's application for federal funding for the following federal entitlement programs:

-- Community Development Block Grant (CDBG) - HOME Investment Partnership Program
+- Community Development Block Grant (CDBG) - o HOME Investment Partnership Program